 - Complete the St. Lawrence College COVID-19 Health and Safety Awareness Training.

 - Complete the form Application to Conduct Face-to-Face Research during the COVID-19 Pandemic.
-Submit the form to email@example.com.
-If you are applying for ethical review of a new research project, please submit this form along with your full application package to the SLC-REB.
+Submit the form to firstname.lastname@example.org.
+If you are applying for an ethical review of a new research project, please submit this form along with your full application package to the SLC-REB.
 If you are applying to resume research activities that have already received approval from SLC-REB, you do not need to submit another full application for ethical review.

 - Include the following statement in the Informed Consent Form for your study: “There is a remote possibility that you could come into contact with someone with COVID-19 during your participation in this research.
 In case this unlikely event occurs, we are required by the Public Health Unit to retain on file your email address or phone number to share with them for the purposes of contact tracing.”